Khr29/CuraLink/README.md

 - **Manage** a secure digital health profile — medical history, allergies, medications, insurance, and appointment-linked prescriptions — in one place.
 - **Track** every prescription with a structured, versioned record and a downloadable PDF.

-On the provider side, CuraLink gives **doctors** a dashboard to manage appointments, availability, and patient records; gives **hospitals** a portal to manage their doctor roster, departments, and patients; and gives **administrators** full oversight — verification workflows, platform analytics, review moderation, and a tamper-evident audit log of every sensitive action taken on the platform.
+On the provider side, CuraLink gives **doctors** a dashboard to manage appointments, availability, and patient records; gives **hospitals** a portal to manage their doctor roster, departments, and patients; gives **pharmacies** a scan-and-dispense workflow for verifying prescriptions via QR code; and gives **administrators** full oversight — verification workflows, platform analytics, review moderation, and a tamper-evident audit log of every sensitive action taken on the platform.

 The result is a healthcare ecosystem where decisions are backed by data and every account, role, and action is authenticated, authorized, and logged.